 South Africa is a traveller's delight.
-From its energetic cities to the breathtaking expanses of natural beauty and wildlife, South Africa has become one of the most desired countries in the world for many to visit at least once.
+From its energetic cities to the breathtaking expanses of natural beauty and wildlife, South Africa has become one of the most desired destinations to visit, at least once.
 Wildlife is a big bucket list item with the 'Big Five,' lion, leopard, rhinoceros, elephant, and buffalo on everyone's list.

 Swim with fierce, great white sharks one day, then watch giraffes, zebras and elephants share a drink at a waterhole the next, or maybe a lion devouring a kill while his pride patiently wait their turn.

 The bushveld and birdlife are amazingly beautiful, with over 840 species listed: nature at its best.
 There are more than a dozen national parks, the most significant being Kruger National Park.